kevgo/tricorder/README.md

 The `tricorder precommit` command runs `tricorder fix`, but only for the staged files, and it always exits with code 0 to allow the commit to proceed.
-It stages (`git add`) the files whose content actually changed, so the fixes end up in the commit.
+It stages (`git add`) those previously staged files whose content got formatted, so that the fixes end up in the commit.

-Since staging pulls in the whole working-tree file, any unstaged edits to a partially staged file that a fix touches get staged too.
+Staging pulls in the entire file.
+If a file was only partially staged, and `tricorder precommit` made fixes to it, it will end up fully staged.
-To prevent your unstaged hunks from being committed, please format the entire file before staging changes.
+To prevent this, please format the file before staging any changes.

 ### `tricorder ci`